oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 The following attributes are exported:

+* `actual_used_data_storage_size_in_tbs` - The current amount of storage in use for user and system data, in terabytes (TB).
+* `allocated_storage_size_in_tbs` - The amount of storage currently allocated for the database tables and billed for, rounded up.
+When auto-scaling is not enabled, this value is equal to the `dataStorageSizeInTBs` value.
+You can compare this value to the `actualUsedDataStorageSizeInTBs` value to determine if a manual shrink operation is appropriate for your allocated storage.

+	**Note:** Auto-scaling does not automatically decrease allocated storage when data is deleted from the database.
 * `apex_details` - Information about Oracle APEX Application Development.
 	* `apex_version` - The Oracle APEX Application Development version.
 	* `ords_version` - The Oracle REST Data Services (ORDS) version.